foundata/guidelines/licensing-how-to-choose-a-license.md

-# Licensing guide: How to choose a license
+# Licensing guide: how to choose a license
 <!--REUSE-IgnoreStart-->